 Truecaller started by creating an Android app that mimicked Caller ID for the international audience.
 Their initial core value proposition was about helping consumers detect phone numbers and block them by crowdsourcing the information.
 It turned into a want pretty fast because there’s no concept internationally for Caller ID functionality.

 Truecaller has gotten to the need phase by creating a new app called Truedialer which is a smart dialer that stores your contacts in the cloud.
 Truedialer has quickly made Truecaller into a must-have product for international consumers.
 It’s also what’s likely to turn the company into a utility over time.

 I can’t write about consumer products today and not mention the current darling of the mobile world.
 Meerkat is in a very early part of the want phase.
 People are fascinated by the product because of the unique ease of broadcasting live video from your phone and get hundreds of viewers.

 Meerkat appears to have a simple core value proposition, with the seemingly right timing and the proliferation of mobile devices.
-It seems to be at the beginning of a culture phenomenon as proven by the volume of tweets and overall attention that the product is currently getting.
+It seems to be at the beginning of a cultural phenomenon as proven by the volume of tweets and overall attention that the product is currently getting.